FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0011-generic-collaboration-framework/README.md

 clicking a link with scheme `myadaptormodel` will give the user a message indicating that to view this link, "My adaptor" will have to be installed.

+Please note that all collaboration information is accessible and readable to all FreeCAD users, even though they don't have the correct adaptor installed, but to make use of the links, it is required to install the correct adaptor.

 The collaboration framework supports all features that are required for the [BIM Collaboration Framework v3.0](https://github.com/buildingSMART/BCF-XML/tree/release_3_0/Documentation).